dCO2/rococo/_posts/2022-09-02-a-note-should-be-effortful.md

 tags:
 ---

-- Notes that demand brain-work are easily remembered than ones with less
+- Notes that demand brain-work are easily remembered than ones that demand less.